 Your partner seems perfectly comfortable sitting in silence with you — and not in that close and cozy way.

-He or she gives you one word responses or indifferent grunts to your attempts at discourse.
-There's no effort to expand on your attempts at discussion, much less to strike up conversation proactively.
+He or she gives you one-word responses or indifferent grunts to your attempts at discourse.
+There’s no effort to expand on your attempts at discussion, much less to strike up a conversation proactively.

 It feels like your partner is intentionally pulling away by refusing to communicate.

 12. Your partner shuts down when you try to work on the relationship.

 It’s clear that things aren’t going well between you and your partner, and you really want to work on improving your relationship.

 But when you reach out and try to discuss working on the issues, your partner is having none of it.